cmacnamara/wordle-js/README.md

 ![A partially completed game of Nordle with two incorrect guesses](./assets/nordle-screenshot.png)

 Nordle is a Wordle re-creation with a Norse mythology-inspired theme.
+The original game, Wordle, was created by Welsh software engineer Josh Wardle and was originally published in 2021.
+In 2022, the game was bought by the New York Times Company which now maintains and publishes it.

-The objective of the game is to guess the secret 5-letter word in as few tries as possible.
-To play, simply type out your 5-letter guess word.
+The objective of the game is to guess the secret five-letter word within six attempts.
+To play, simply type out your five-letter guess word.
 Note that the word must be a valid English word.
 To submit your guess, either hit the Submit Guess button or press Enter.

-The correctness of your guess will be revealed by the resulting color of each letter.
-A green letter indicates that the letter is in the secret word and is in the correct position; a yellow letter indicates that the letter is in the word, but is in the incorrect position; a black letter indicates either that the letter is not in the word, or that there are no more of that letter in the word.
+The correctness of your guess will be revealed by the resulting color of each tile/letter.
+A green tile indicates that the letter is in the secret word and is in the correct position; a yellow tile indicates that the letter is in the word, but is in the incorrect position; a black letter indicates either that the letter is not in the word, or that there are no more of that letter in the word.
+Note that in the game, 'letters' are referred to as 'runes'.

 Try to win 10 games in a row to become a Rune Master!

 ## [Play the game here](https://nordle-game.netlify.app/)
-Check out my initial planning materals [here](https://docs.google.com/document/d/1c42hRy14MzApsnWahGEokt59xeHNBhvgrLpR9Z4fE9A/edit)
+Check out my initial planning materials [here](https://docs.google.com/document/d/1c42hRy14MzApsnWahGEokt59xeHNBhvgrLpR9Z4fE9A/edit)

 ## Technologies used 💻